-Members of your child’s educational team will often have important information and suggestions for how you can work together on specific goals that will help your child to develop his skills in this area.
+Members of your child’s educational team will often have important information and suggestions for how you can work together on specific goals that will help your child to develop skills in this area.
 It is important to consult with your child’s medical team for specific information about what beverages and foods your child should or should not try.
 In addition, occupational therapists and speech and language therapists often have training in helping children with multiple disabilities learn to eat and drink.

-Educational team members may be able to recommend equipment that can help your child develop his eating and drinking skills with less assistance.
+Educational team members may be able to recommend equipment that can help your child develop eating and drinking skills with less assistance.
 Such equipment might include